 The TRL of OAE approaches is summarized in Fig. 2.
-A feasibility case study for an AWL system attached to a coastal power plant in Taiwan (Chou et al., 2015) and most recently a pilot-scale AWL reactor for flue gas separation 45
+A feasibility case study for an AWL system attached to a coastal power plant in Taiwan (Chou et al., 2015) and most recently a pilot-scale AWL reactor for flue gas separation

 (Kirchner et al., 2020b) suggests TRL 5-6.
 Electrochemical brine splitting has a similar TRL of around 6, with several start-up companies in the process of deploying pilot demonstrations.
-CEW has a lower TRL of between 4 and 5 and is 5 currently undergoing (at the time of submission) field trials in Southampton, New York, to prove its efficacy.
-There are still significant challenges to scaling up the approach, particularly surrounding monitoring, reporting, and verification (e.g., Burt et al., 2023 see Ho et al., 2023, in this report) 10 and potential ecosystem effects (Bach et al., 2019), as well as logistical challenges around mining, grinding, and transporting enough alkaline material from land to distribute in the marine environment, which would require massive infrastructure and long supply chains (Renforth et al., 2013).
-Previ-15 ously, OL was assigned a TRL of 3 to 4 (McLaren, 2012) but can now be considered to have advanced to a TRL of 4 to 5 after recent (May 2022) field trials in Florida (Voosen, 2022).
+CEW has a lower TRL of between 4 and 5 and is currently undergoing (at the time of submission) field trials in Southampton, New York, to prove its efficacy.
+There are still significant challenges to scaling up the approach, particularly surrounding monitoring, reporting, and verification (e.g., Rau et al., 2022; see Ho et al., 2023, this Guide) and potential ecosystem effects (Bach et al., 2019), as well as logistical challenges around mining, grinding, and transporting enough alkaline material from land to distribute in the marine environment, which would require massive infrastructure and long supply chains (Renforth et al., 2013).
+Previously, OL was assigned a TRL of 3 to 4 (McLaren, 2012) but can now be considered to have advanced to a TRL of 4 to 5 after recent (May 2022) field trials in Florida (Voosen, 2022).
 Finally, the production and application of hydrated carbonate minerals such as ikaite has a TRL of 1 (Renforth et al., 2022).

 Overall, while OAE may have great potential for CDR, there are still many unanswered questions about the longterm ecological impacts and the feasibility of implementing these techniques on a large scale.
-As such, further research and development is needed to increase the TRLs of 25 these approaches and to determine which, if any, other approaches should be scaled up.
+As such, further research and development is needed to increase the TRLs of these approaches and to determine which, if any, other approaches should be scaled up.
 The ocean is a heterogeneous system, and field tests are required across a variety of oceanic conditions, e.g., temperatures, upwelling velocities, seawater chemistries, and biological profiles.
-A research program 30 designed to accelerate technology development and demonpotential ecological impacts and governance issues.
+A research program designed to accelerate technology development and demonstration of pilot-scale facilities will also need to assess any potential ecological impacts and governance issues.